|

 Best music in town."

 I even borrowed him some money to buy drinks.
 Meanwhile Jörg was spending his time with Klaus and Susanne on the beach and we saw less and less of each other.
 On the disco’s opening night the three of them went to the well known ‘Sile-Disco’ but didn’t turn up in our establishment.
 Next day I met three German guys.
-One of them was Bernd a friend of my supplier in southern Germany.
-Was that a coincidence?
-With time I would interpret this differently – karmic connections!
+One of them was Bernd, a friend of my supplier from southern Germany.
+We made a date for the evening.
+What a coincidence! - or rather, what a karmic connection!!

 "Sure, there couldn’t be a better moment for me.
 The three of you are going back to Germany and you Jörg might accompany me still for a while, but you can return any time you like."